Spirochetes

 3. Immunization.

-• Active immunization.
+• Active Immunization.

 • It is achieved by tetanus toxoid which is available as a plain toxoid or adsorbed on aluminum hydroxide or phosphate (APT),